 The skeleton is what provides the body with its structure.
-Alignment in Gong Yi Taijiquan (tai chi chuan) involves establishing the correct relationship between all the major parts of the skeleton.
+Alignment in Gong Yi Taijiquan (tai chi chuan) involves establishing the correct relationship between all the major joints of the skeleton.

 – Work with gravity and body structure

 – Correct alignment to allow proper organ function

 – Good habits replace incorrect ones by repetition

 Breathing is an automatic function over which there is limited voluntary control.
 In Gong Yi Taijiquan (tai Ji ) breathing is natural and includes movement in the upper abdomen and lower abdomen.